IanGlass/forkify/README.md

 ## Recipe
-The recipes panel shares information in the search model, which has the list of digested recipes stored.
+The recipes panel shares information with the search controller in the search model, which has the list of digested recipes stored.

 <p align="center">
 <img src="https://github.com/IanGlass/all-the-food/blob/master/recipe.png" width="500">